by Freddy Tran Nager, Founder of Atomic Tango + Not Much of a Gambler; photo by Michał Parzuchowski on Unsplash…

 Las Vegas = The Better Bet

-The key difference between an extended warranty and Las Vegas gambling is that, in Vegas, you’re betting to win.
+The key difference between an extended warranty and Las Vegas gambling: in Vegas, you’re betting to win.
 With an extended warranty and other kinds of insurance, you’re betting to lose.
 And Vegas has better drinks.

 Vegas plays on our hopes and dreams, while the extended warranty people play on our fears.
 (I call that pulling a Fox News.)
 Interestingly, Vegas-style gambling is illegal in most states while betting-to-lose warranties are everyday business.
 And we’re talking BIG business — as in $40 billion per year in the U.S. And according to Warranty Week, The Newsletter for Warranty Management Professionals (there’s one sexy publication), most of that is profit: